Quest Resource Holding Corp Revenue Disclosure

 Deferred Revenue

 We bill certain customers one month in advance, and, accordingly, we defer recognition of related revenues as a contract liability until the services are provided and control is transferred to the customer.
-As of December 31, 2025 and 2024, we had $128 thousand and $1.0 million, respectively, of deferred revenue, which was classified in “Other current liabilities.”
+As of December 31, 2024 and 2023, we had $1.0 million and $1.5 million, respectively, of deferred revenue, which was classified in “Other current liabilities.”

 Historical Timeline